tauri-apps/tauri-docs/docs/guides/bundler/sign-macos.md

 - Xcode 11 or above.
 - An Apple Developer account enrolled to the [Apple Developer Program](https://developer.apple.com/programs/).

+## tl;dr

+The Tauri code signing and notarization process is configured through the following environment variables:

+- `APPLE_SIGNING_IDENTITY`: the name of the keychain entry that contains the signing certificate.
+- `APPLE_CERTIFICATE`: base64 string of the `.p12` certificate, exported from the keychain.
+Useful if you don't have the certificate on the keychain (e.g. CI machines).
+- `APPLE_CERTIFICATE_PASSWORD`: the password for the `.p12` certificate.
+- `APPLE_ID` and `APPLE_PASSWORD`: your Apple account email and an [app-specific password](https://support.apple.com/en-ca/HT204397).
+Only required to notarize the app.
+- `APPLE_API_ISSUER` and `APPLE_API_KEY`: authentication with an App Store Connect API key instead of the Apple ID.
+Only required to notarize the app.

 ## Signing Tauri apps

 The first step to sign a macOS application is getting a signing certificate from the Apple Developer Program.